AfricanBongo/Plana/README.md

 ### Tips and tricks
 * You can add and deleted using the add("+") and Delete key on your keyboard.
-* Tick keep logged in so that you don't constant sign in.
+* Tick keep logged in so that you don't constantly sign in.

 ## Enjoy. 🙂